prodeveloper2023/Console-Finances/README.md

 ## Tests

 It's a static site at the moment and apart from getting response through git push and pull no other tests being done.
+It displays the summary on a browser console.